Stress Management

 Definitely.
 A balanced diet supports your nervous system, while excess sugar or caffeine can trigger anxiety.
 Combining healthy eating with light stress relief exercises or yoga for stress relief for adults can promote emotional balance.

-How does time management help in reducing stress?
+7. How does time management help in reducing stress as part of stress management?

 Time management is one of the most underrated yet powerful stress management techniques.
 Prioritizing tasks and creating a schedule reduces overwhelm and boosts confidence in handling the day.